quick-perf/quickperf-live/doc/database_diagnostics.md

 Hibernate: SELECT * FROM Player p where p.lastName like '%ronaldo%' 2022-12-14 13:59:19.776  WARN 13632 --- [qtp640585435-24] s.QuickPerfHttpCallHttpCallWarningLogger :
 GET 200 http://localhost:8080/player/unbounded-params?name=ronaldo
-	* [WARNING] Some of your SQL queries does not use bound parameters.
+	* [WARNING] Some of your SQL queries don't use bind parameters.
 ```